Surviving Sleep Regressions

-Although sleep regressions shouldn’t last more than 6 weeks, it’s important to keep any bad habits that may form during sleep regressions from lingering.
+Although sleep regressions shouldn’t last more than 6 weeks, it’s important to keep any bad habits that may form during regressions from lingering.
 During sleep regressions, it’s easy to revert to old habits you’ve already broken with your baby or even form new habits like rocking to sleep, feeding to sleep, picking up to sleep, etc. Yes, you should do what you have to do, to make sure your baby (and you!) are getting the right amount of sleep during a regression – but be sure these methods don’t become habits, or else you’re in for a whole new set of sleep challenges after the regression ends!
 Our tips for surviving sleep regressions will help prevent this.

 How do I know if it’s a sleep regression or if it’s something else?

 What’s the difference between the start of a sleep regression and a few nights of uncharacteristic sleeping for your baby?

 If you’re experiencing a sudden (sometimes literally overnight) change in your baby’s sleep accompanied with some illness or a tooth pop that follow in 1-3 days it may not be a sleep regression, there is a chance that it could be something other than a sleep regression.
 However, such a shift in sleep, with no other symptoms, could signal a sleep regression.
 Use your intuition – you know when something’s up with your baby!

 Our number one advice for surviving sleep regressions is simple: take a deep breath and hold on to the fact that it won’t last forever.